Behind the Scenes of Canada's Rocky Mountaineer with Train Manager David Aboud

 It was just amazing.
 The great thing is, after 10 years, you don’t get bored of it.
 It’s literally different every single day, whether it’s the weather, the challenges you might face out here.
 Everything’s different all the time.

-Speaking of the weather: how different is the Rocky Mountaineer when the weather changes?
+Speaking of the weather: how different is the Rocky Mountaineer experience when the weather changes?

 It’s a completely different experience.
 Using the canyons as an example, a lot of the times it is sunny and hot through here – it’s one of the hottest places in Canada – so just keeping our air conditioning up is a challenge sometimes.
 But even just with the clouds you actually can get better colour out of the photos sometimes.
 Every day looks a little bit different to the last.
 You get some cloud and rain when you get into the Rockies but it adds a little mystical quality to it.